Board of Directors

 Nana aba Duncan is an associate professor and the inaugural Carty Chair in Journalism, Diversity and Inclusion at Carleton University's School of Journalism and Communications.
 Her new course Journalism and Belonging focuses on how diversity/equity/inclusion/belonging affects journalism practice and society, and encourages self-reflection and strategies for more inclusive storytelling.
 Currently, Nana aba is focused on launching the Mary Ann Shadd Cary Centre for Journalism and Belonging, a research centre which advocates, supports and participates in inclusive and belonging-focused journalism in Canada.

-Before returning to academia, Nina worked in the television industry as a journalist, line producer and producer for more than 15 years, notably for Radio-Canada, TQS, and MusiquePlus.
+Before returning to academia, Nina worked in the television industry for over 15 years as a journalist, line producer, and producer, notably for Radio-Canada, TQS, and MusiquePlus.
 During these years, she developed a keen interest in youth media practices and culture.
-Accordingly, her academic research program is anchored in a firm a desire to give youths a voice, space and place to discuss their media and digital practices.
-Nina is a proud mother of two daughters who, along with her partner, lives and works in downtown Montreal.
+Her research program is deeply committed to providing young people with a voice and a platform to discuss their media and digital practices.
+Nina is a proud mother of two daughters and lives with her partner in downtown Montreal.

 Steve de Eyre is the Director of Public Policy and Government Affairs for TikTok Canada, where he works with all levels of government to share TikTok’s commitment to user safety and privacy, and to demonstrate how Canadians are using TikTok to create, share, and find uniquely Canadian content online.
 Prior to joining TikTok in 2020, he was Head of Public Policy at Amazon.ca from 2016 to 2020, where he established and led Amazon’s government relations team for Canada.